forestgrape/coronavirus/2_biological/hosts_of_nidovirales.md

     - all 12 had a high viral load in the gut
     - RNA in other tissues was 10 fold lower but still at about 10^5/ml if observed, but not all animals had viruses in all tissues
     - 6 of the 12 MERS RNA positive and 7 of the 14 MERS RNA negative hedgehogs had MERS antibodies (by staining of MERS-CoV infected Vero cells)
-        > Somewhat intriguing that about 50% of RNA positive animals had no detectable antibodies and moreover antibody positivity seems to be independent of RNA positivity.
+        > Somewhat intriguing that about 50% of RNA positive animals had no detectable antibodies and moreover antibody positivity seems to be independent of RNA positivity. // Supports the insect hypothesis

 ### Observations in Bats